princewilling/image-processing-api/README.md

 # Image Proecessing API

-A simple api to to extract features from your image, built with python and FastAPI.
+A simple API to to extract features from your image, built with Python and FastAPI.

 ## Core functionality
 - Intensity Features